mattfaltyn/Illiquid-Supply-Floor/README.md

 The movie and user effect (regularized) model proved to have the lowest RSME (0.8646166).

 ## Repository Status
-Complete and inactive as of August, 2019.
+Active

 ## Installation
 1. Download and install [R](https://www.r-project.org/).
 2. Clone this repository onto your local machine.
-3. Install and import all of the required packages.
+3. Run the R script.

 ## Usage
 Execute the code in R or RStudio (guide [here](https://support.rstudio.com/hc/en-us/articles/200484448-Editing-and-Executing-Code)).